-To be clear, under CV-SALTS, time schedules to comply with the final numeric land application rates that will be established by the Central Valley Water Board —for dairies participating in management zones and dairies proceeding under the individualized permitting approach (path A)—must be as short as practicable, with a maximum length of 35 years, commencing with the date that the Central Valley Water Board authorizes the exception and approves the time schedule.
-The Central Valley Water Board may amend the 2013 Dairy General WDRs when it approves a management zone implementation plan as it did with the Modesto Management Zone Implementation Plan, or when it adopts the interim revised dairy general waste discharge requirements, whichever occurs first, for any dairy or group of dairies.
-(This Order discusses the scope and the anticipated timing of the interim revised dairy general waste discharge requirements at Section III.A.6.b.)
+To be clear, under CV-SALTS, time schedules to comply with the final numeric land application rates that will be established by the Central Valley Water Board —for dairies participating in management zones (Path B) and dairies proceeding under the individualized permitting approach (Path A)—must be as short as practicable, with a maximum length of 35 years, commencing with the date that the Central Valley Water Board authorizes the exception and approves the time schedule.
+The Central Valley Water Board may amend the 2013 Dairy General WDRs when it approves a management zone implementation plan as it did with the Modesto Management Zone Implementation Plan, or when it adopts the revised dairy general waste discharge requirements, whichever occurs first, for any dairy or group of dairies.
+(This Order discusses the scope and the anticipated timing of the revised dairy general waste discharge requirements at Section III.A.6.b.)

-We recognize that it is not possible for the Central Valley Water Board to establish meaningful final deadlines for existing dairies to achieve compliance with the final numeric land application rates until the Central Valley Water Board knows what those final numeric land application rates will be.
-The final numeric land application rates will not be known until the Central Valley Water Board develops and adopts its final revised dairy general waste discharge requirements, so that is when we direct the Central Valley Water Board to establish the final deadlines (see Section III.A.6.c).
-At the same time, however, we also support the Central Valley Water Board’s continuing approval of MZIPs, including authorizing exceptions to discharge requirements from the implementation of the water quality objective for nitrate and approving corresponding time schedules in accordance with CV-SALTS prior to its adoption of the final revised dairy general waste discharge requirements.
+The Central Valley Water Board will establish final deadlines for existing dairies in management zones to achieve compliance with the final numeric land application rates when it establishes the final numeric land application rates in the revised dairy general waste discharge requirements, Until then, we support the Central Valley Water Board’s continuing approval of MZIPs that comply with CV-SALTS, including authorizing exceptions to discharge requirements from the implementation of the water quality objective for nitrate and approving corresponding time schedules for existing dairies in accordance with CV-SALTS prior to its adoption of the revised dairy general waste discharge requirements.

 As stated above, CV-SALTS requires that all dischargers with authorized exceptions must prepare status reports every five years for the Central Valley Water Board’s review of the schedules in a public hearing to determine whether the term is still as short as practicable for each discharger or category of dischargers.
-The first five-year review for all dairies that have received exceptions will help to inform the Central Valley Water Board’s establishment of the final deadlines for existing dairies to achieve compliance with the final numeric land application rates when it adopts its final revised dairy general waste discharge requirements.
-Subsequent five-year reviews and ten-year reviews will inform the Central Valley Water Board whether the final deadlines in the final revised dairy general waste discharge requirements are still as short as practicable or warrant revisions to make them shorter.
+The first five-year review for all dairies that have received exceptions will help to inform the Central Valley Water Board’s establishment of the final deadlines for existing dairies to achieve compliance with the final numeric land application rates when it adopts its revised dairy general waste discharge requirements.
+Subsequent five-year reviews and ten-year reviews will inform the Central Valley Water Board whether the final deadlines in the revised dairy general waste discharge requirements are still as short as practicable or warrant revisions to make them shorter.